foliagecanine/tritium-os/prgms/docs/COMPILING.md

 ```

 ### Compiling C
-For C programs, it's a little more complicated.
 It is recommended to use a program like GNU Make for automation of the compilation.

 Compiling a single C file into an executable (GCC):